Home

 Maximum size: 20 mm.

 Natural history: Aldisa sp. #1 is a moderately rare dorid found under rocks at moderately exposed to exposed rocky sites at depths of 4-8 m (13-26 ft).
-We've found paired animals resting on a red-orange encrusting sponge suggesting a possible food.
+It probably feeds on a red-orange encrusting sponge.
 Twice, we've found it next to blood-red, spiral egg masses in the field.

-Taxonomic notes: First recorded in Hawaii at Makua, Oahu by Scott Johnson on Feb.
+Taxonomic notes: It was first recorded in Hawaii at Makua, Oahu by Scott Johnson on Feb.
 15, 1978.

 Photo: CP: Makena Landing, Maui; Aug.
 2, 2002.